taxjar/taxjar-woocommerce-plugin/readme.txt

 = Can TaxJar file my sales tax returns automatically for me? =

 Yes.
-We can file sales tax returns for you in more than 25 states.
+We can file sales tax returns for you in any US state.

 = Is there a separate fee to file my sales tax returns for me? =